Hyoni1129/vscode-ai-dev-agent/docs/api/README.md

-# AI Dev Team Agent API
+# VS Code AI Dev Agent API

-This document provides an overview of the public API exposed by the AI Dev Team Agent extension.
+This document provides an overview of the public API exposed by the VS Code AI Dev Agent extension.

 ## Core APIs